Saint Thomas Choir School: History

-Saint Thomas Choir School was founded in 1919 by the vestry of Saint Thomas Church at the urging of T. Tertius Noble, an English-born organist and composer, who had been the organist of Saint Thomas Church since 1913.
-The school officially opened on March 3, 1919 at its first location, a four-story building at 123 West 55th Street.
+Saint Thomas Choir School was founded in 1919 by the vestry of Saint Thomas Church at the urging of English-born composer T. Tertius Noble, the church organist since 1913.
+The school opened on March 3, 1919 in a four-story building at 123 West 55th Street.
+A two-story addition, designed by the architect Thomas A. Bell and completed in 1938, expanded the school north to West 56th Street.